Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Background

 \begin{remark} The above theorem implies that, given a path $p$ in $\Out$, if its projection to the free factor graph is not a quasi-geodesic, then its projection to the free splitting graph was also not a quasi-geodesic. \end{remark}

 Let $x$ be a labeled graph and $T$ be the universal cover.
 For a proper free factor $\calA$ let $T|\calA$ be the minimal $\calA$--invariant subtree of $T$.
 Note that $T|\calA \in \calS(\calA)$.
+Also recall that the Outer Space (see \cite{outerspace} and the discussion in \secref{Sec:Outer-Space}) denoted $\CV$, is the set of volume 1 metric graphs whose fundamental group is identified with $\F$.
 Letting $T_0$ be the universal cover $R_0$, the labeled rose fixed in the introduction, we define a shadow map as follows:

 That is, we change the action on $T_0$ according to $\phi$ and take the minimal $\calA$--invariant subtree.
 Composing with $\pi \from \calS(\calA) \to \calF(\calA)$ we can define a shadow map to $\calF(\calA)$,